← All Neighbourhood Guides

 Housing Stock 1960s-70s detached brick; some renovated 1950s-60s detached; more custom and premium builds

-Green Space Golf Club fairways; Etobicoke Creek ravine; Centennial Park Humber River ravine; Lambton Golf Club adjacent
+Green Space Golf Club fairways; Etobicoke Creek ravine; Centennial Park Humber River ravine; golf course adjacency

-Transit Bus to Islington or Kipling Station Bus to Royal York or Islington Station; similar
+Transit Bus to Kipling or Islington Station Bus to Royal York or Islington Station; similar

 Walkability Low; car required for most errands Slightly better; Kingsway Village nearby